Maryport and Carlisle Railway: Carlisle to Wigton

-The connection was with an extension of the Newcastle and Carlisle Railway, running to the Port Carlisle Canal basin at Caldewgate; this ran to the west of the subsequent line of the Lancaster and Carlisle Railway, and the M&C station was to the west of the junction "near where Currock Pool formerly stood" in an area known as Bogfield.
+The connection was with an extension of the Newcastle and Carlisle Railway, running to the Port Carlisle Canal basin at Caldewgate; this ran to the west of the subsequent line of the Lancaster and Carlisle Railway, and the M&CR station was to the west of the junction "near where Currock Pool formerly stood" in an area known as Bogfield.

 Closing the gap

 This left a gap between Aspatria and Wigton; a wagonette conveyed passengers over the central section by road.
 The eight-mile gap was closed in two stages; sections at each end, from Aspatria to Low Row and from Wigton to Brookfield, were opened on 2 December 1844.
 The gap was finally closed in January 1845 for goods traffic, through passenger services commencing 10 Feb 1845.
 Brookfield closed immediately; Low Row was replaced by a new station at Leegate in 1848.
 There were initially three through passenger trains each way daily (one 'mixed' and two 'quick'); passengers for Whitehaven could avail themselves of a connecting coach service, which left Whitehaven for Maryport two and a quarter hours before the 'quick trains' left Maryport for Carlisle, and left Maryport for Whitehaven one and a half hours after quick trains left Carlisle.
 There was no advertised Sunday service, but in May 1846 a second mixed train was added to the weekday service and two Sunday trains introduced.